draganjancikin/ed-drupal-website/README.md

 * Created new role: "Subscribers", and setup page "/firms" to be accessible only users with this role
 * Rearanged main menu
 * Setup contextual filter for view on page "/firms": Date of firm publish (year)

+### 1.8.0

+* Created a custom module that print 'Zdravo' and username in block on path '/pozdrav-korisniku'.
+If is user Anonymous, don't allow him access to the page